Even humorless Booker you can picture standing there, just trying so hard not to. Or at least failing to suppress a tiny smile.

 When your first heard the anachronistic songs all around, from 'God Only Knows' to 'Girls Just Wanna Have Fun', you might expect a weird and otherworld explanation to whatever causes these, with some gamers theorizing that the musicians were out of their time and so on.
-Turns out, Albert Fink, Jeremiah Fink's brother, and composer, is nothing more than a plagarizing bastard, using the space time ruptures to look at other times and copy the songs lyrics, and modifying their tunes so they could be played by barbershop quartets and other musicians.
+Turns out, composer Albert Fink, Jeremiah Fink's brother, is nothing more than a plagiarizing bastard, using the space time ruptures to look at other times and copy the songs lyrics, and modifying their tunes so they could be played by barbershop quartets and other musicians.

 When you reach the boardwalk area, you find a one of the black menial workers taking a smoke break behind the carousal.
 He nervously claims his friend gave him the cigarette and he's never smoked before a day in his life.
 Booker calms him down saying it was fine by him.
 "Hey, smoke 'em if you got 'em."

 Go in the white men's bathroom at Battleship Bay, Elizabeth won't follow you in, but she'll ask you "Are you okay in there?" if you're in there long enough.

 And if you enter the women's bathroom, she'll berate you for trying to get them both arrested.

 The whole sequence through Battleship Bay basically provides Elizabeth's first impression of her would-be rescuer.
 Depending on the player's actions in the game, this could involve Booker rooting through trashcans for spare change or food (which he eats), walking into women's washrooms to empty the contents of any purses or handbags he finds, or even stealing from a cash register in the same room as the shop's owner.
 Elizabeth will more than likely have a few choice comments on your total disregard for social niceties or apparent poverty.